Helen Jenkins

-Helen Rebecca Jenkins, née Tucker MBE (born 8 March 1984) is Two-time Triathlon World Champion (2008 & 2011) Helen Jenkins is one of Britain’s most celebrated triathletes having represented Team GB at the Olympic Games (2008, 2012 & 2016) and World Championships (since 2009) and Wales at the Commonwealth Games.
+Helen Rebecca Jenkins, née Tucker MBE (born 8 March 1984) is a two-time triathlon world champion (2008 & 2011).
+She represented Team Great Britain at the Olympic Games (2008, 2012 & 2016) and World Championships (since 2009) and Wales at the Commonwealth Games.

 Career

-Jenkins was the British Junior Champion of the year 2003 and the Elite Champion of the year 2006, after having been the elite silver medalist of the year 2005.
-Jenkins also participated in several prestigious non ITU events, in 2009 for instance she won the London Triathlon, which she had already attended in the years 2003, 2004, and 2005, placing 7th, 5th, and 5th respectively.
+Jenkins was the British Junior Champion of the year in 2003, the elite silver medalist of the year in 2005, and the Elite Champion of the year in 2006.
+Jenkins also participated in several prestigious non ITU events; in 2009, she won the London Triathlon, which she had already attended in the years 2003, 2004, and 2005, placing 7th, 5th, and 5th respectively.

-In 2006, she suffered from an Achilles tendon injury and after a new start in 2007 the ankle injury gave her trouble again.
-Nevertheless, in 2008 she won the World Championships in Vancouver and placed 21st at the Olympic Games in Beijing.
+In 2006, she suffered from an Achilles tendon injury, and though after a new start in 2007 the injury again affected her, in 2008 she won the World Championships in Vancouver and placed 21st at the Olympic Games in Beijing.

 She again represented Great Britain at the 2012 Summer Olympics, finishing in 5th place.

 She was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to Triathlon.

-Following the birth of her second child and also recovering from back surgery which stopped her from competing for four years.
-Through immense strength and determination, Helen has now determined to return to professional racing and competing at the highest level.
-Helen’s first race back was Ironman 70.3 Dubai, where she finished 4th.
-Helen is partnered on her return to racing by HUUB, On Running, Vitus bikes and Clif nutrition and supported by Enve Wheels, Stages Cycling, Continental tyres and Oakley.
+The birth of her second child and recovering from back surgery prevented her from competing for four years.
+Jenkins has now determined to return to professional racing and competing at the highest level.
+Jenkins’s first race back was Ironman 70.3 Dubai, where she finished 4th.